FuelLabs/fuel-token-overview/docs/src/fuel-v1-upgrade.md

 2. Bridge and Stake on Fuel Ignition:

     Alternatively, you can withdraw and bridge your tokens to Fuel Ignition to benefit from lower costs and higher speeds.
-Use the [Fuel Bridge](https://app.fuel.network/bridge?from=eth&to=fuel) to transfer your tokens, then stake them using [app.fuel.network/staking/on-fuel](https://docs.fuel.network/).
-Follow the instructions provided in the [How to Stake on Fuel Ignition](./stake-on-fuel.md) guide.

-    Alternatively, you can withdraw and bridge your tokens to Fuel Ignition to benefit from lower costs and higher speeds.
 Use the [Fuel Bridge](https://app.fuel.network/bridge?from=eth&to=fuel) to transfer your tokens, then stake them using [app.fuel.network/staking/on-fuel](https://app.fuel.network/staking/on-fuel).
 Follow the instructions provided in the [How to Stake on Fuel Ignition guide](./stake-on-fuel.md).

 ![Balance](https://raw.githubusercontent.com/FuelLabs/fuel-token-overview/refs/heads/main/assets/how-to-upgrade-fuel-v1/6-balance.png)